NVlabs/instant-ngp/README.md

 If automatic GPU architecture detection fails, (as can happen if you have multiple GPUs installed), set the  `TCNN_CUDA_ARCHITECTURES` enivonment variable for the GPU you would like to use.
 Set it to `86` for RTX 3000 cards, `80` for A100 cards, and  `75` for RTX 2000 cards.

-# Interactive training and rendering
+## Interactive training and rendering

 <img src="docs/assets_readme/testbed.png" width="100%"/>

 This codebase comes with an interactive testbed that includes many features beyond our academic publication:
-- Additional training features, such as real-time camera ex- and intrinsics optimization.
+- Additional training features, such as extrinsics and intrinsics optimization.
-- Marching cubes for NeRF->Mesh and SDF->Mesh conversion.
+- Marching cubes for `NeRF->Mesh` and `SDF->Mesh` conversion.
 - A spline-based camera path editor to create videos.
 - Debug visualizations of the activations of every neuron input and output.
 - And many more task-specific settings.